pascalandy/docker-stack-this/traefik-basic/README.md

 ```

 ##### Leader | node2
-Join node2 to the cluster from commands docker swarm init generated. **Warning**: You need to reformat the command docker has generated for you.
+Join node2 to the cluster from command docker swarm init generated. **Warning**: You need to reformat the command docker has generated for you.
 Put this command into one single line.

 BEFORE:
 ```